 Why we care about Paris and not about Kabul

-Every time a terrorist attack in the West caught the attention of the media, a replica arises from some ideological sectors.
+Every time a terrorist attack in the West caught the attention of the media, a response arises from some ideological sectors.
 Whether the Boston Marathon, Charlie Hebdo or the slaughter yesterday at the Bataclan, there are always those who, after the first signs of media attention, make the same comment:

 No, it doesn't work for you